emissary-ingress/emissary/reference/statistics.md

 ## Prometheus

 [Prometheus](https://prometheus.io/) is an open-source monitoring and alerting system.
-If you use Prometheus, you can deploy the [Prometheus StatsD Exporter](https://github.com/prometheus/statsd_exporter) as the `statsd-sink` service.
-This will translate StatsD metrics into Prometheus metrics.
+If you use [Prometheus](https://github.com/prometheus/statsd_exporter), you can use the `/metrics` endpoint for scraping metrics directly from the Ambassador admin port, or deploy the Prometheus StatsD Exporter as the statsd-sink service.
 Configure a Prometheus target to read from `statsd-sink` on port 9102 to complete the Prometheus configuration.
 A sample configuration for Prometheus is available [here](https://github.com/datawire/ambassador/blob/master/deployments/statsd-sink/prometheus/prom-statsd-sink.yaml).

 You can optionally also add the `statsd-sink` service and Prometheus exporter as a sidecar on the Ambassador Edge Stack pod.
 If you do this, make sure to set `STATSD_HOST: localhost` so that UDP packets are routed to the sidecar.